 - Heatstroke can occur within 10 to 15 minutes from the first signs of symptoms.

-- With an average of 300 deaths annually, extreme heat claims more lives than hurricanes, lightning, tornadoes, floods, and earthquakes combined.
+- With an average of more than 700 deaths annually, extreme heat claims more lives than hurricanes, lightning, tornadoes, floods, and earthquakes combined.

 Adverse Health Effects of Extreme Heat